surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

-`extern "C"` blocks declare functions that we assume to be given ”somewhere else” during linking.
+`extern "C"` blocks declare functions that we assume to be provided by ”someone else” during linking.
 This is usually how you link against C libraries in Rust, but the mechanism works for WebAssembly as well.
 However, external functions are always implicitly unsafe, as the compiler can’t make any safety guarantees for non-Rust functions that are not present.
-As a result, we need to wrap their invocations into `unsafe { ... }`.
+As a result, we need to wrap in `unsafe { ... }` blocks whenever we call them.

-This code will compile!However, if we used the exact same JavaScript code as above, the `WebAssembly.instantiate()` call would throw an error.
-If a WebAssembly module expects imports, they _must_ be provided on the imports object.
+This code will compile, but our JavaScript code that instantiates the module now throws an error.
+If a WebAssembly module expects imports, they _must_ be present on the imports object.

 The imports _object_ is a dictionary of import _modules_, that each are dicitonary of import _items_.
-As declared, we expect an import module with the name `"Math"` to provide a function called `"random"`.
-These values have of course been carefully chosen so that we can just pass in the entire `Math` object to satisfy the import.
+In our Rust code we declared ab import module with the name `"Math"`, and expect a function called `"random"` to be present in that module.
+These values have of course been carefully chosen so that we can just pass in the entire `Math` object.

 |||codediff|js
   const importObj = {